-The LLM uses a machine learning model to convert the prompt into an output sequence in the requested format.
-In some embodiments, the output sequence consists of tokens which are converted back into text and then utilized by agency endpoints.
-In alternate embodiments the output of the LLM further constitutes embeddings which are decoded into multimodal or time-series signals that can be utilized by agency endpoints.
+The LLM consists of a pre-trained machine learning model, such as GPT, which takes as input the token sequence generated by the prompt composer and generates a token sequence output that can be converted back into plaintext, or which can be consumed by a user agency process directly as a token sequence.
+In an alternate embodiment the output of the LLM further constitutes embeddings which are decoded into multimodal or time-series signals that can be utilized by agency endpoints.
 Once determined, the output is digitally communicated to an agency endpoint.

 In an alternate configuration, the system contains multiple LLMs, each of which is pretrained on specific application, context or agency domains.
-In this configuration, the context subsystem is responsible for selecting the appropriate LLM for the current estimated user context.
+In this configuration, the context subsystem is responsible for selecting the appropriate LLM(s) for the current estimated user context.
+In some embodiments, mixture-of-experts models like GLaM can be used for this.
+In some embodiments, models can be fine-tuned by the user.
+For example, the user could provide an LLM classifier model with exemplars of classes either by speaking or writing them, and through few-shot learning, the model can improve accuracy.

-In one embodiment, the endpoint is a speech synthesis system capable of rendering the output as spoken language.
+In one embodiment, the selected user agency process is a speech synthesis system capable of synthesizing token sequence as spoken language in the form of a digital audio signal.
 In another embodiment, the endpoint is a text composition interface associated with a communication application such as email, social media, chat, etc. In a further embodiment, the output is a multimodal artifact such as a video with text, a robot command sequence, etc. In another embodiment, the output can be dynamic alteration of a user’s interface, access method, or complexity of interaction to maximize utility in context.
 In another, the system’s output could be constrained to a subset of domain-relevant utterances for applications such as employment, industry, or medical care.

+In some embodiments, the output is additionally encoded using an encoder framework such as an autoencoder.
+In this system, the output of the encoder framework may be a sequence of control commands to control a robotic system such as a powered wheelchair, prosthetic or powered exoskeleton.
+In one version of this embodiment, the prompt includes either biosignals or user input tokens which represent the user’s desired configuration and the language output includes detailed steps that a robotic controller can digest, once encoded.
+In this embodiment, the user may express a desire to move from location A to location B and the combination of the LLM and the robot controller will generate an optimal path as well as a detailed control commands for individual actuators.
+In a further embodiment, the LLM may generate a novel control program which is encoded by parsing or compiling for the target robot control platform.

+In general, the system can be viewed as a kind of application framework that uses the Context/BioSignals and User Input Prompt sequences to facilitate interaction with an application much like a user would use their finger to interact with a mobile phone application running on a mobile phone operating system.
+Unlike a touchscreen or mouse/keyboard interface, this system incorporates real time user inputs along with an articulated description of their physical context and historical context to facilitate extremely efficient interactions to enable user agency.

+Other exemplary Embodiments